TimLukaHorstmann/ContactSphere/README.md

   </p>
 </div>

 The Ultimate Personal CRM: ContactSphere is your private, all-in-one solution for mastering your network.
-Transform your Google Contacts into a dynamic, interactive, and insightful relationship management system.
+Transform your Google Contacts and LinkedIn connections into a dynamic, interactive, and insightful relationship management system.
 Whether you're a professional, entrepreneur, or just someone who values meaningful connections, ContactSphere empowers you to visualize, organize, and leverage your network like never before.

 ## Features

-- 🔐 **Google OAuth 2.0**: Secure read-only access to your Google Contacts
+- **Google OAuth 2.0**: Secure read-only access to your Google Contacts
+- **LinkedIn Integration**: Enrich your contacts with LinkedIn data for deeper insights
-- 📊 **Interactive Graph**: Force-directed network visualization of your contacts
+- **Interactive Graph**: Force-directed network visualization of your contacts
-- 🔍 **Smart Relationships**: Automatically infers colleague, local, alumni, and other connections
+- **Smart Relationships**: Automatically infers colleague, local, alumni, and other connections
-- 🏷️ **Manual Tags**: Add custom tags like mentor, investor, family
+- **Manual Tags**: Add custom tags like mentor, investor, family
-- 📝 **List View**: Table view with search and uncategorized contact detection
+- **List View**: Table view with search and uncategorized contact detection
-- 💾 **Local Neo4j Database**: Graph database for optimal relationship storage
+- **Local Neo4j Database**: Graph database for optimal relationship storage
-- 📁 **Local Backup**: Download your data as JSON files for safekeeping
+- **Local Backup**: Download your data as JSON files for safekeeping

 ## Quick Start